 TDIF celebrates improvisational dance in Texas and beyond, coming together as dance and music artists to share, inspire, and challenge our improvising arts community.
-This year's host is Sam Houston State University’s Department of Dance (with festival coordinaton by Erin Reck) featuring Guest Artist is Amii LeGendre.
+Recent festivals have been hosted by Texas Christian University, Sam Houston State University, and Texas Woman's University.

 Denton Black Film Festival

-In January 2016, the TWU Department of Dance and the TWU Community Dance Center taught and presented original choreography for the Denton Black Film Festival Pre-Festival at the Greater Denton Arts Center.
-TWU Community Dance Center teacher Kristianna Hogan taught a Hip Hop class for kids and the TWU Department of Dance presented three works created and performed by students: Strengthen Me, a solo by undergraduate RaChelle Conley reveals a journey of empowerment to the music of Nina Simone; El Sueño Americano, a quartet by undergraduate Marina Gonzalez that paints a living landscape of the dream and struggle of immigration; and More Time Than Stolen, a trio by graduate student Azaria Hogans that explores the courage and compassion of seeing and being seen within a community.
-The dancers were: Jillian Adair, Ashley Cervantes, Molly Hart, Alyssa Toland, Ariel Lewis, Taryn McDaniel, Briyona Whitle, and Ciceley Fullylove.
+The TWU Division of Dance participates with the Denton Black Film Festival (DBFF) by performing, teaching classes, and/or adjudicating dance films in their pre-festival event.
+In the past, TWU Community Dance Center teacher Kristianna Hogan taught a Hip Hop class for kids and the TWU Division of Dance presented three works created and performed by students: Strengthen Me, a solo by undergraduate RaChelle Conley reveals a journey of empowerment to the music of Nina Simone; El Sueño Americano, a quartet by undergraduate Marina Gonzalez that paints a living landscape of the dream and struggle of immigration; and More Time Than Stolen, a trio by graduate student Azaria Hogans that explores the courage and compassion of seeing and being seen within a community.

 Page last updated 10:20 AM, February 24, 2023